qbilius/psychopy_ext/docs/source/intro/faq.rst

 Installation with pip is failing
 --------------------------------

 Certain packages, such as numpy, scipy, pandas, and pymvpa, need to be compiled when installing via pip, and that process commonly fails.
-If you find yourself in this situation, try installing the packages that pip failed to install manually by following the installation procedure carefully (:ref:`installation`).
+If you find yourself in this situation (maybe you tried to pip-install seaborn but didn't have pandas on which it depends), try installing the packages that pip failed to install manually by downloading required packages as listed in (:ref:`installation`).

+*Still no luck?* Okay, you don't have PsychoPy and don't know how to install it because it has a million dependencies?
+Welcome to the *batteries included* Python.
+There is no simple solution but try following `this tutorial on the many options you have <http://gestaltrevision.be/wiki/python/pythoninstall>`_.

 .. _where-is-demo: